SnorzMorz/Individual-Capstone-Project/README.md

     return dict
 ~~~

+<p align="right">(<a href="#top">back to top</a>)</p>

 ### Price Prediction
 To predict the future price of the stock I used the historic price as well as Moving Averages as a feature.
 I used a Longo Short Term Memory (LSTM) Neural Network because it is good for predicting time series data.
 To prepare the dataset and model I used the TensorFlow and gensim libraries.
 First I acquired the historic price for the last 2500 days (or the maximum available if there isn't any data going back so far).
 I picked 2500 because it is enough days to make reasonable predictions without making the model slow.
 Since I have to make these predictions for each stock in the database, speed is quite important.
 I gather the price using Yahoo finance.
 ~~~python
 start = dt.datetime.today() - timedelta(days=2500)